1. Home

 Oracle – Establishing a connection to the Oracle Database on Windows

-Connect sqlplus through CMD (Windows Command Prompt).
+Connect to SQL*Plus through CMD (Windows Command Prompt).
 You must use the credentials of a SYS Oracle user (or equivalent).

-2. Enter the following command, changing “adminpass”, “hostname”, “port” and “servicename” with the proper parameters:
+• Else, run the following command, changing “adminpass”, “hostname”, “port”, and “servicename” with the proper parameters of a SYS Oracle user.

 sqlplus sys/adminpass@hostname:port/servicename as sysdba